emagiz/emdocs/mds/microlearning/crashcourse-eventstreaming-external-users-es.md

 <p align="center"><img src="../../img/microlearning/crashcourse-eventstreaming-external-users-es--es-deploy-event-streaming-acl-config.png"></p>

 When you press Add ACL entry you can fill in the following pop-up.
-In this pop-up you select the user, the topic and the rights said user must-have on a topic.
+In this pop-up you select the user, the topic, and the rights said user must-have on a topic.

 <p align="center"><img src="../../img/microlearning/crashcourse-eventstreaming-external-users-es--es-deploy-event-streaming-acl-config-pop-up.png"></p>